adtork/Jeremy-Azure-lab/appgw-2servers/readme.md

 http.x_forwarded_for
 </pre>

-# Wireshark showing that App GW privaye IP is the source, but the original client IP is maintained in x-forwarded for.
+# Wireshark showing that App GW private IP is the source, but the original client IP is maintained in x-forwarded-for.
 The original client IP has been blurred.
 **Topology**
 ![alt text](https://github.com/jwrightazure/lab/blob/master/appgw-2servers/appgw-cap1.PNG)